As VGC Group’s women in construction champion, I decided to get some hands-on work experience.

 On Monday and Tuesday morning I was working on the site at Dormay Street.
 It is one of the sites in the west being delivered by the BAM Nuttall, Morgan Sindall, Balfour Beatty joint venture.
 That’s where I’d been in May for my induction, that covered everything I’d need to know to make a safe start.

-I was going to work as a traffic marshall.
+I was going to work as a traffic marshal.
 Everyone knew that I’d never worked on site before, but they were very keen to show me the work that they were doing, and explain why they were doing it.
 So I was often called on to help with different tasks.

 It was a little nerve-racking at first, I must admit.
 Every time anyone suggested I help them out, I’d say, “I don’t know how to do that!”.
 Their response was amazing.
 Instead of taking over, they’d say, “give it a go, and I’ll be here to help out if you need me to”.
 There was no hint of sexism in any conversation – gender was irrelevant, what mattered was making sure you could do the job.